rooshimadethis/my_focus_app/README.md

 ## Fix

-[] if the service is already running, jump to the timer view [] plus minus current timer
+[] if the service is already running, jump to the timer view [] for some reason with screen off, the background service doesn't last [] plus minus current timer
 [] kill the service after 2 hours in either state
 [] Open/start brain.fm